 In the spirit of Preiss’s The Secret, Uncharted Lancaster, in partnership with the Historic Preservation Trust of Lancaster County, is excited to announce a similar treasure hunt.

 Aided with a five stanza poem and beautiful painting by local artist Scott Cantrell, you will be exploring historic and architecturally significant Lancaster County locations over a six week period.
 Those able to complete the quest unlock the resting place of a cache that redeems for an 18-pound loot crate filled with over a thousand dollars in $1 coins.

 In addition to walking away with a cash-filled loot box, the winner goes home with Cantrell’s painting valued at around $2,000.
 That means the entire treasure hoard has a value of over $3,000!

 Stay tuned for details on how to play.
-Coming Spring 2021.
+The hunt begins March 20, 2021.

 Never miss a treasure hunting update or clue by signing up below or following Uncharted Lancaster on Facebook.